Latest JOE (JOE) News Update

 Deep Dive

-Overview: An aggregator service is planned to bind together the various "Joe Stack" protocols (Classic AMM, Liquidity Book, Token Mill, Bid Barn).
-It will feature native multi-pool hopping and also aggregate liquidity from other external DEXs.
-The rollout will begin shortly on Avalanche (What's Next for Trader Joe?).
+Overview: This service will bind Trader Joe's various trading protocols (Classic AMM, Liquidity Book, Token Mill, and eventually Bid Barn) together.
+It will feature native multi-pool hopping for swaps and will also aggregate liquidity from other external DEXs.
+The goal is to ensure users get the best possible trade execution by routing through the most efficient pools, starting with a launch on Avalanche (Trader Joe).

 Conclusion